status-im/nimbus-eth2/README.md

 ## For developers

-Latest updates happen in the `devel` branch which is merged into `master` every week on Tuesday before deploying a new testnets
+Latest updates happen in the `devel` branch which is merged into `master` every week on Tuesday before deploying new testnets.

+Interesting Make variables and targets are documented in the [nimbus-build-system](https://github.com/status-im/nimbus-build-system) repo.

-The following sections explain how to setup your build environment on your platform.
+The following sections explain how to set up your build environment on your platform.

 ### Windows dev environment